Macroscopic emulation of microscopic magnetic particle systems: Results and Discussion

 \section{Results and Discussion}

 To validate and justify our macroscopic experimental setup, initially experiments with a superball dimer in a rotating magnetic fields are performed.
-It is verified that, for superball dimers, both synchronous and asynchronous motion of dimer, including breaking and reconnecting, is possible.
+It is shown that, for superball dimers, both synchronous and asynchronous motion of dimer, including breaking and reconnecting, is possible.
 This can be seen in the Supplementary Video S1.
 In the case of synchronous rotation for magnetic fields, which corresponds to microscopic experiments \cite{Brics2023}, the dimer rotates on an edge with magnetic moment in the plane of the rotating magnetic field, as predicted.
 In the asynchronous regime, back-and-forth rotation is observed.
 However, no modes were observed where the dimer goes out of the plane of the rotating magnetic field.
-This can be explained by a higher gravitational parameter $G_m$ in the macroscopic experiments.
+This can be explained by a higher gravitational parameter $G_\text{m}$ in the macroscopic experiments.

-Further we performed experiments on a single superball, which were not possible in microscopic scale due to microscope resolution limitations \cite{Brics2022, Brics2023}.
+Having done this validation, we performed experiments on a single superball, which were not possible in microscopic scale due to microscope resolution limitations \cite{Brics2022, Brics2023}.
 The experiments were divided in two groups.
-First we tried to visually determine qualitative cube motion characteristics, followed by more precise measurements where motion of each superball's face was tracked.
+First, we tried to visually determine qualitative cube motion characteristics, followed by more precise measurements where motion of each superball's face was tracked.